zenika-open-source/awesome-remote-work/README.md

 - [Remote Working - What it is, what it can be for your team and how to achieve it](https://github.com/msg-DAVID-GmbH/RemoteWorking)
 - [Toptal](https://www.toptal.com/#accept-only-verified-software-engineers-now)

+## Equipment

+To help organize your self and have a good position while working @home, [here is a list of tested equipment by zenika Consultant](awesome-remote-equipment-fr.md)

 # ✨ Contributors